top of page

 All MPhil and 4-year PhD students will be required to register for and complete these courses in the following manner:

-• M.Phil. students need to complete all the Graduate School's and departmental courses in their first year of study.
+• M.Phil. students need to complete all the Graduate School's and departmental courses by the end of their probationary period.

-• 4-year PhD students need to complete all the Graduate School's courses in their first year of study, and the departmental courses within the first 12-18 months of study.
+• 4-year PhD students need to complete all the Graduate School's courses by the end of their probationary period, and the departmental courses within the first 12-18 months of study.

 To consult and seek guidance from their supervisors in selecting the appropriate modules offered by the Graduate School.